ppr350/project-to-do-list/README.md

                     update the checked state to localStorage,

                 if
+                user clicks on an empty space inside the task section :
+                >>>>>>>
+                    if
+                    task section does not contains empty textarea :
+                    >>>>>>>>
+                    generate a new textarea for new task,

+                    else if
+                    task section contains empty textarea :
+                    >>>>>>>>
+                    Do nothing

+        if
+        user press the "x" button :

+        it deletes the project and all its tasks and info,

+        if
+        user press the "i" button :

+        A modal shows up :
+        >>>>>>
+            if
             user clicks on the priority radio button :
             >>>>>>>
-                options are “none”, “low”, “medium” and “high”
+            options are “low”, “medium” and “high”,

             if
-                user clicks on the description textarea :
+            user clicks on the description :
             >>>>>>>
-                remove “readonly” attribute on that description textarea to enable user edit the description,

-                listen to user’s new value,

-                update that description textarea with the new value,

-                add “readonly” attribute to the description textarea,

             update the new value to localStorage,

             if
             user clicks on due date:
             >>>>>>>
-                let user modify due date
+            let user modify due date,

+            after submission, the project info should displays below the active project item,

+    else
+    >>
+    do nothing

+### Add eventListener to task container :

+>
     if
-                user clicks on an empty space inside the task section :
+    user clicks on task container :
-                >>>>>>>
+    >
         if
-                    task section does not contains empty textarea :
-                    >>>>>>>>
-                    generate a new textarea for new task
+        there is no active project
+        >>
+        Do nothing

         else if
-                    task section contains empty textarea :
-                    >>>>>>>>
-                    Do nothing

-    else
+        there is an active project
         >>
-    do nothing
+            if
+            there is no task yet :
+            >>>
+            add a new taskarea,

+            else if
+            there is an empty taskarea :
+            >>>
+            remove the empty taskarea,

+            else if
+            there is existing task(s)
+            >>>
+                if
+                user clicks on the empty area :
+                >>>>
+                Genereate a new taskarea

+                else if
+                user clicks on an existing task :
+                >>>>
+                remove new empty taskarea if there is any,

+                remove "readonly" attribute on that taskarea and let user edit the task,

+                else if
+                user clicks on a checkbox :
+                >>>>
+                    if
+                    checked :
+                    >>>>>
+                    add linethrough on the textarea nbext to it,

+                    else if
+                    unchecked :
+                    >>>>>
+                    remove linethrough on the textarea next to it,

 ### add eventListener to project input button :